zm1990s/dify-docs/en/getting-started/install-self-hosted/local-source-code.md

 git clone https://github.com/langgenius/dify.git
 ```

-Before enabling business services, we need to first deploy PostgresSQL / Redis / Weaviate (if not locally available).
+Before enabling business services, we need to first deploy PostgreSQL / Redis / Weaviate (if not locally available).
 We can start them with the following commands:

 ```Bash
 cd docker